dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

 CE ("Congestion Experienced").

-This memo limits its scope to the redefinition of the ECT(1) codepoint as SCE, "Some Congestion Experienced", with few brief illustrations of how it may be used.
+This memo limits its scope to the redefinition of the ECT(1) codepoint as SCE, "Some Congestion Experienced", with a few brief illustrations of how it may be used.

 # Background